 Note :Both are engineers working in MNC

-Asked 11 months ago in Family Law from Mysore, Karnatka
+Asked 1 year ago in Family Law from Mysore, Karnataka

 1) you should agree to visit a family counsellor to resolve your differences